Vanchit Bahujan Aaghadi: 2019 Maharashtra Legislative Assembly election

-The party had an alliance with the All India Majlis-e-Ittehadul Muslimeen until 6 September 2019, Unfortunately, the alliance disintegrated due to differences arising from seat distribution during the 2019 State Elections in Maharashtra.
+The party had an alliance with the All India Majlis-e-Ittehadul Muslimeen until 6 September 2019.
+The alliance disintegrated due to differences arising from seat distribution during the 2019 State Elections in Maharashtra.
 The AIMIM, led by Asaduddin Owaisi, had hoped to contest 100 seats out of total 288 Seats of Maharashtra Legislative Assembly, but Prakash Ambedkar proposed a mere eight seats for Owaisi's party.
 Despite Owaisi's attempt to negotiate, Prakash Ambedkar stood firm, effectively signaling the end of the alliance without explicitly stating it.
 Prakash Ambedkar is the VBA leader.

 The Election Commission of India had given election symbol "Gas cylinder" to the VBA candidates for the 2019 Maharashtra Legislative Assembly election.
 VBA contested 234 of the 288 seats in 2019 Maharashtra Legislative Assembly election but won none.
 The VBA also supported 23 other non-VBA candidates.
 The VBA is the party which contested the second highest number of seats in the election, after the Bahujan Samaj Party (262 seats contested).
 According to the figures released by the Election Commission of India, in the Maharashtra Vidhan Sabha elections held in 2019, VBA candidates had got more than 24 lakh votes (4.6%).
 The VBA came in second place in 10 constituencies.

 On 8 November 2019, the Bharipa Bahujan Mahasangha merged into the Vanchit Bahujan Aghadi.